3 Last Minute Tax Tips for the 2018 Tax Filing That Can Be Done NowNovember 28, 2017

 - Keep personal data safe.
 Be vigilant.
-While taxpayers are shopping for gifts, criminals are shopping for sensitive data.
+While taxpayers are shopping, criminals are shopping for sensitive data.
 They are looking for credit card information, financial accounts, and of course Social Security numbers.
 Use strong, unique passwords for each online account and avoid carrying a Social Security card.
 Don’t do your holiday shopping on an unsecured Wi-Fi network in public locations.

 - Take steps to protect data after a breach.
 Using credit monitoring services, putting a freeze on accounts and resetting passwords will help after your information has been stolen.